jornane/mwSimpleSamlAuth/README.md

 |         Prevent anonymous browsing |          |            |    ✓     |
 |       Redirect to login immediatly |          |            |    ✓     |

 You can still use the [MediaWiki methods for preventing access](http://www.mediawiki.org/wiki/Manual:Preventing_access) to block certain actions, even if SimpleSamlAuth won't block them.
-The only exception is that  `$wgSamlCreateUser = TRUE` will have priority over `$wgGroupPermissions['*']['createaccount'] = FALSE`.
+The only exception is that  `$wgSamlCreateUser = true` will have priority over `$wgGroupPermissions['*']['createaccount'] = false`.

 ### $wgSamlConfirmMail
 This variable tells the extension that the e-mail address that is set from the SAML assertion must be marked as confirmed.
 Normally, e-mail confirmation happens by sending an e-mail to the user which contains a link that must be clicked to proof the user really owns the address, but this option allows users logging in through SAML to skip this step, while local users still have to confirm by clicking a link in an e-mail.

-This option doesn't make much sense outside `SAML_OPTIONAL`, because when every user must log in through SAML, it's easier to just set `$wgEmailAuthentication = FALSE`.
+This option doesn't make much sense outside `SAML_OPTIONAL`, because when every user must log in through SAML, it's easier to just set `$wgEmailAuthentication = false`.

 ### $wgSamlAuthSource
 This is the name of the AuthSource you configured in SimpleSamlPhp.
 You can easily find it by going to the SimpleSamlPhp installation page and going to *Authentication* -> *Test configured authentication sources*.
 The word you have to click there is the name of your AuthSource.
 For SAML sessions, the standard preconfigured name in SimpleSamlPhp is `default-sp` and this is also what SimpleSamlAuth will guess if you omit the variable.